Generator - AlternatorQuestions - Answers

 Why is an Alternator or Generator Rated in kVA, Not in kW?

-As we already know that why is a transformer rated in kVA instead of kW, same is the case and reason as well here i.e. the power √3 VL IL Cos Φ delivered by the alternator and generator for the same value of current, depends upon P.F.
-(Power Factor = Cos ϕ) of the load.
-In other words, generators and alternators don’t deliver Watts but both of active and reactive powers which depends on the power factor of the connected load to it.
+As we already know why a transformer is rated in kVA instead of kW, the same principle applies to alternators and generators.
+The total power delivered, given by the formula √3 VL IL Cos ϕdepends on the P.F (Power Factor = cosϕ) of the load.
+In other words, generators and alternators do not supply only active power (watts); they deliver both active and reactive power, which varies with the load’s power factor.

-In very short, a generator generates both active and reactive power which is rated in volt-amperes (VA) instead of watts (W).
+In short, a generator produces both active and reactive power, so its rating is given in volt-amperes (VA) instead of watts (W).

 Why are Generator & Alternator Rated in kVA.
 Not in kW?

-So they simply design and rate the electrical device according to its maximum current output that the conductors can safely carry while they consider unity power factor (In case of pure resistive load).
+Therefore, they design and rate the electrical device based on the maximum current the conductors can safely carry, assuming a unity power factor, as in the case of a purely resistive load.

 If we connect inductive or capacitive load (When power factor is not at least unity), The output would differ as there are losses due to low power factor.